One Hand to Rule Them All: Canonical Representations for Unified Dexterous Manipulation: Experiments

 We build upon the filtered GenDexGrasp~\cite{li2022gendexgrasp} dataset provided by $\mathcal{D(R,O)}$ Grasp~\cite{wei2024dro}, which contains 24,764 valid grasps from three dexterous hands: Allegro, Barrett, and Shadow Hand.
 These hands vary substantially in geometry and kinematics, spanning 8–22 DoFs and three-, four-, and five-finger topologies.
 All grasps are converted into our canonical URDF, providing a consistent action space across embodiments and enabling evaluation of its generality and applicability across different hands.

 We then train a single unified grasp-generation model on the canonical URDF introduced in Sec.~\ref{subsec:grasp}, evaluating its performance on 10 unseen objects against state-of-the-art baselines and comparing unified training with embodiment-specific training.
-The evaluation metric is provided in Appendix~\ref{app:grasp_metric}.
+The evaluation metric is provided in the Supplementary Material.

 \textbf{Comparison with State-of-the-Art Methods.} As shown in Table~\ref{tab:success}, our lightweight model achieves grasp success rates comparable to more complex pipelines, without requiring optimization-based refinement.
 Inference uses a 10-step DDIM sampler~\cite{song2020denoising} and runs in only 0.13~s, making it the most efficient among the evaluated methods.